 - Any non-resident found to be in violation of any housing rule or regulation will be asked to leave the residence hall area and may be issued a criminal trespass warning.
 A criminal trespass warning is a verbal or written warning requesting that the individual not return to the residence halls area or adjacent parking lots for a certain amount of time, or permanently.

 - For any person under the age of eighteen present at the time of a housing violation, Protective Services will contact a parent or legal guardian to whom the person will be released and copies of all correspondence regarding the person may be mailed to the person’s parents or legal guardians.

 - Persons in the residence hall area shall promptly provide identification and proof of age upon request by any member of the housing or protective services staff.

 - If a vehicle is parked anywhere on college property or college controlled property and alcohol is observed in the vehicle, the owner of the vehicle may be found in violation of the campus alcohol policy.

 Alcohol Violation Sanctions

-- First Offense – A written warning letter, three month housing probation, a $100 fine, case turned over to law enforcement if a violation of civil law and alcohol education program with the Wellbeing & Accessibility Center.
+Second Offense –Nine-month housing probation, a $100 fine, case turned over to law enforcement if a violation of civil law and additional alcohol education with the Wellbeing & Accessibility.